emilycoplin/emilycoplin.github.io/README.md

 # US Undergraduate Enrollment Numbers by Ethnicity in 2018

 This bar chart shows the total percentage of enrolled undergraduate students based on ethnicity from the year 2018.
 This data comes from educationdata.org.
 Based on this data, we see that a majority of college students are white, while minorities take up a lower percentage.
+This could be a result of poverty among minority people, who struggle to find the money and opportunities to attend college.

 ![US Undergraduate Enrollment Numbers by Ethnicity in 2018](https://github.com/emilycoplin/emilycoplin.github.io/blob/master/US_Undergraduate_Enrollment_Numbers_by_Ethnicity_in_2018_Percent_Enrolled_chartbuilder.png?raw=true)